-Liver Disease, a Growing Cause of Concern
+Liver Disease is a Growing Health Concern

 Generally, society associates liver disease with alcohol abuse, but it’s not just excessive alcohol consumption which can damage to the liver.
 According to the Canadian Liver Disease Foundation, liver cancer is one of the “fastest rising and deadliest” types of cancer.
 Poor diet causes non-alcoholic fatty liver disease.
 It’s even possible to cause liver failure by taking too much acetaminophen, which is a pain killer.
 This risk may be escalated by combining with CBD.

 In some countries, liver diseases are the fifth leading cause of death.
 Not all causes of liver disease are completely understood.
 However, rising rates of alcohol consumption and unhealthy diets are likely to blame for a large number of cases.
 But, as there is no single cause for liver disease, there is also no all-encompassing cure.

 Cannabinoids like THC and CBD might not offer a miracle cure the world so desperately needs for this chronic disease.
 However, new research indicates these compounds could have valuable liver-protectant qualities.
 Qualities that could limit the impact of the disease and help improve liver function, if researched and studied more.

 Thanks to a growing scientific understanding, the endocannabinoid system has become a topic of discussion as a potential avenue for the treatment of hepatic disease.